Heather Dubrow Comments On Lisa Vanderpump Leaving ‘RHOBH’ And The Show Evolving With Garcelle Beauvais

 “She was on my podcast the other day and we were talking about it and the show is doing better than ever.
 Sometimes the show just has to keep moving,” Heather explained.

 As The Inquisitr previously reported, Heather first discussed Tamra and Vicki’s departures from The Real Housewives of Orange County cast in February of this year during an interview with Entertainment Tonight.
-At the time, Heather said that she felt Tamra and Vicki were both incredible and considered Tamra to be a close friend of heres.
+At the time, Heather said that she felt Tamra and Vicki were both incredible and considered Tamra to be a close friend of hers.

-“They were both amazingly influential on the show,” Heather said.
 “But sometimes, it is time for everyone to move on, and I am really excited to see what their next chapters are going to be.”